 Timed Guided Tours | Wednesday–Sunday | 11:30am–3:30pm | Pier 16 | Free with General Admission

-Join a guided tour of the 1908 lightship Ambrose at South Street Seaport Museum.
-Visitors can tour the multiple decks of this National Historic Landmark to see the living and working spaces once inhabited by sailors stationed on Ambrose, as well as the special features that allow the ship to fulfill its mission of staying on station, being seen, and being heard.
-Ambrose was the first vessel to join the Seaport Museum’s fleet and the very first lightship to guard the largest shipping channel in and out of the ports of New York and New Jersey—the Ambrose Channel.
+As you walk multiple decks of this National Historic Landmark you will see the living and working spaces once inhabited by sailors stationed on Ambrose, as well as the special features that allow the ship to fulfill its mission of staying on station, being seen, and being heard.
+This ship was the first vessel to join the Seaport Museum’s fleet and the very first lightship to guard the largest shipping channel in and out of the ports of New York and New Jersey—the Ambrose Channel.

 About Tour Registration